harrycxiao/harrycxiao/README.md

 # Hi, I’m Harry

-UCLA student studying Mathematics/Economics & Data Science Engineering with interests at the intersection of AI, data systems, quantitative modeling, and financial applications.
+UCLA student studying mathematics and data science with interests at the intersection of AI, data systems, quantitative modeling, and financial applications.

 I enjoy building systems that transform messy real-world data into structured, usable information.
 My interests span machine learning, data pipelines, automation, and applying data-driven approaches to business and financial problems.